-In November 2011, the FASB issued ASU 2011-11- Balance Sheet (Topic 210) containing new guidance that requires an entity to disclose information about offsetting and related arrangements to enable users of its financial statements to understand the effect of those arrangements on its financial position.
+Recent accounting pronouncements: In November 2011, the FASB issued ASU 2011-11, Balance Sheet (Topic 210) ("ASU 2011-11"), containing new guidance that requires an entity to disclose information about offsetting and related arrangements to enable users of its financial statements to understand the effect of those arrangements on its financial position.
 This guidance is effective for annual and interim periods beginning on or after January 1, 2013.
 An entity should provide the disclosures required by those amendments retrospectively for all comparative periods presented.
-The Company's effective date is January 1, 2013.
-The adoption of this guidance is not expected to have a material impact on the Company's consolidated financial position.
+The Company adopted ASU 2011-11 as of January 1, 2013.
+The adoption of ASU 2011-11 did not have a material impact on the Company's consolidated financial position or disclosures.